Medicare Fraud Strike Force

 The Medicare Fraud Strike Force is a multi-agency team of United States federal, state, and local investigators who combat Medicare fraud through data analysis and increased community policing.
 Launched in 2007, the Strike Force is coordinated by the United States Department of Justice and the Department of Health and Human Services.
 It combines the data-analysis capabilities of the Centers for Medicare and Medicaid Services, the investigative resources of the FBI, and the prosecutorial resources of the Department of Justice and the U.S. Attorneys' Offices.

 The Strike Force operates out of Baton Rouge, Brooklyn, Chicago, Dallas, Detroit, Houston, Los Angeles, Miami, and Tampa Bay.
 As of May 2013, the Strike Force has charged more than 1,500 people for false billings of more than $5 billion.

+Cases

 Some cases investigated by the Strike Force include the following: